AMasoudKaveh/x-ui-reseller-panel/README.md

 6
 ```

-Enter the new public port.

-The Nginx configuration is updated automatically.
+The panel updates the Nginx configuration automatically.

 ---

 # Backup

-The panel uses a local SQLite database for panel-specific management data.

-To create a backup:
+To create a backup of the local panel database:

 ```bash
 xui-panel